Briann January: Coaching career

 January spent the 2013–14 off-season as a volunteer assistant coach for the Adelphi University women's basketball program.
-With January's help, the team advanced to the NCAA tournament as a #2 seed, after losing 48 games over the previous 3 seasons.
+With January's help, the team advanced to the NCAA tournament as a #2 seed, after losing 48 games over the previous three seasons.
 In August 2017, it was announced that January would be the assistant coach for Arizona State's women's basketball team during the off-season.

 January returned to the coaching world when the Connecticut Sun announced her as a new assistant coach for Stephanie White's staff on January 3, 2023.

+On November 11, 2024, January became an assistant coach for the Motor City Cruise of the NBA G League.

+On April 2, 2025, Fever announced that January would return to the franchise as their new Assistant Coach.